-- (a) Participants may use email during a contingency event provided that emails are only used where the B2B Browser Application is unavailable. - (b) Any Participant moving to the usage of email as a contingency solution must notify all affected Participants. - (c) Participants must ensure that aseXML Transactions are sent as compressed attachments to an email Message. - (d) Participants must ensure that any email Message sent pursuant to and in accordance with clause 9.8 is sent to the appropriate email address specified in the NEM Retail Operations Contacts List (ROCL). - (e) Participants must ensure that only one attachment is sent per email. - (f) Participants must ensure that the subject line of the email contains the file name of the attached Message, in accordance with paragraph 5.4.5 of this Procedure. - (g) Any Business Document sent by email does not require a Business Receipt.
+- (a) Participants may use email during a contingency event provided that emails are only used where the B2B Browser Application is unavailable. - (b) Any Participant moving to the usage of email as a contingency solution must notify all affected Participants. - (c) Participants must ensure that aseXML Transactions are sent as compressed attachments to an email Message. - (d) Participants must ensure that any email Message sent pursuant to and in accordance with clause 9.8 is sent to the appropriate email address specified. - (e) Participants must ensure that only one attachment is sent per email. - (f) Participants must ensure that the subject line of the email contains the file name of the attached Message, in accordance with paragraph 5.4.5 of this Procedure. - (g) Any Business Document sent by email does not require a Business Receipt.
 A Participant may provide an email equivalent of a receipt or an acceptance/rejection.